 - 1. When OATI is notified that a device, server, or application is no longer active or no longer affiliated with the Subscriber's organization. - 2.
 When a contract is terminated with OATI webCARES. - 3.
-When the Certificate no longer complies with the requirements of this CPS. - 4.
-The CA obtains evidence that the Certificate was misused. - 5.
-The CA is made aware of any circumstance indicating that use of an FQDN or IP address in the Certificate is no longer legally permitted (e.g., a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name). - 6.
-The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN.
+When the Certificate no longer complies with the requirements of this CPS (CRLReason #4, Superseded). - 4.
+The CA obtains evidence that the Certificate was misused (CRLReason #9, privelegeWithdrawn). - 5.
+The CA is made aware of any circumstance indicating that use of an FQDN or IP address in the Certificate is no longer legally permitted (e.g., a court or arbitrator has revoked a

-- 7. The CA is made aware of a material change in the information contained in the Certificate. - 8.
-The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or CPS. - 9.
-The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate. - 10.
-The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository. - 11.
-Revocation is required by the CA's Certificate Policy and/or CPS. - 12.
-The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed. - 13.
+- Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) (CRLReason #5, cessationOfOperation).. - 6.
+The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN (CRLReason #9, privelegeWithdrawn). - 7.
+The CA is made aware of a material change in the information contained in the Certificate (CRLReason #9, privelegeWithdrawn). - 8.
+The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or CPS (CRLReason #4, superseded). - 9.
+The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privelegeWithdrawn). - 10.
+The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository (CRLReason #unspecified (0)" which results in no reasonCode extension being provided in the CRL). - 11.
+Revocation is required by the CA's Certificate Policy and/or CPS for a reason that is not otherwise required to be specified by this section 4.9.1 (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL). - 12.
+The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed (CRLReason #1, keyCompromise). - 13.
 If a certificate is being used to promote malware or unwanted software, OATI will revoke the certificate within a commercially-reasonable timeframe not to exceed two business days from the date the request was received. - 14.
-The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use. - 15.
+The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use (CRLReason #9, privelegeWithdrawn). - 15.
 The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g., a deprecated cryptographic/signature algorithm or key size might present an unacceptable risk and need to be revoked and replaced by CAs within a given period of time). - 16.
 For SO certificates: When OATI is notified that a party listed as the SO no longer represents a Business Organization.